 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 The District does not have a formal deposit policy for custodial credit risk, however, they follow the provisions of Chapter 280, Florida Statutes regarding deposits and investments.
-As of September 30, 2016, the District's bank balance was \$289,575 and the carrying value was \$289,363.
+As of September 30, 2017, the District's bank balance was \$348,047 and the carrying value was \$336,169.
 Exposure to custodial credit risk was as follows.
 The District maintains all deposits in a qualified public depository in accordance with the provisions of Chapter 280, Florida Statutes, which means that all deposits are fully insured by Federal Depositors Insurance or collateralized under Chapter 280, Florida Statutes.

-As of September 30, 2016, the District had the following investments and maturities:
+As of September 30, 2017, the District had the following investments and maturities:

-Investment Maturities Fair Value Book Value
+Investment Maturities Fair Value

-First American Government Obligation N/A \$ 1 \$ 1
+First American Government Obligation Commercial Paper 23 days N/A \$ 1 167,833

-Commercial Paper N/A 201,213 201 1,213

-Total \$ 201,214 \$ 201 1,214
+Total \$ 167,834